epieczko/gradle-vgfr-plugin/README.md

 #### Introduction
 This plugin creates an extension `project.vcs` with type `tane.mahuta.gradle.plugin.vcs.VcsExtension`.
-You are able to access your VCS via the extension and
+You are able to access your VCS via the extension and change the flow configuration, as well as query the current branch and revision id.

 #### Usage
 Apply the plugin and configure it.
 The following code shows the defaults: